 Where to Find Cheap Pet Supplies (Beds & Bowls)

 Check thrift stores or Facebook Marketplace for gently used beds and bowls.
-You’ll often find budget pet supplies that work as well as new.
+You’ll often spot great-condition gear for a fraction of the price.
 Or repurpose old blankets or pillows into a cozy bed.
 Watch for Black Friday or post-holiday sales to snag bigger items for less.

 Choosing Durable Leashes and Collars